saptadip/ansible/README.md

 # ansible
-Contains my ansible codes
-The ansible codes are designed for automatic setup of Raspberry Pi 3 from scratch.
-Things to do:
+The ansible codes are designed for automatic setup of Raspberry Pi 3 from scratch. <br /> Things to do:

 Install Docker - Done <br />